tc39/how-we-work/ip.md

 standardisation, while we retain all the rights we may have on those contributions.

-Ecma members who participate in TC39 must sign the RFTG agreement as well, described below.
+The above sections grant Ecma the license to copyright over contributions from the member organization.
+Ecma members who participate in TC39 must sign the RFTC agreement as well, described below, which licenses patents on a royalty-free basis.

 ### Contributor IPR license